francescobarbarulo/kubernetes-starter-pack/guides/lab05.md

     kubectl get nodes
     ```

+    > If the node is still in the `NotReady` status, wait a few more seconds and retry.

 4. Let's take a look at the running Pods too by running.
 CoreDNS and Cilium pods are now running.

     ```sh